Magazine / The Psychology of America’s Divided Politics

 “The time, place, and racial groups we are born to set us on different paths, and we must make sense of the world from where we stand.”

 In the U.S. today, we can accurately predict which political party people identify with based on a few facts regarding their birth.
 About 90 percent of Black Americans support Democrats.
-Around 60 percent of White Americans support Republicans, and that percentage is much higher if they were born in a country that was economically dependent on slavery in 1860.
+Around 60 percent of White Americans support Republicans, and that percentage is much higher if they were born in a county that was economically dependent on slavery in 1860.

 Also, we can predict which counties depended on slavery by looking at which parts of the southern U.S. were covered by a prehistoric ocean in the Cretaceous period, leaving chalky soil that made fertile ground for cotton.
 Like a great line of dominoes set in motion millions of years ago, the time, place, and racial groups we are born to set us on different paths, and we must make sense of the world from where we stand.